HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 Duplicate accounts, inaccurate information, fake profiles.

+[**Spam example**](https://safety.linkedin.com/identifying-abuse): Unsolicited commercial messages that are irrelevant or appear to have been sent out to a large group of people; asked to click on an unrecognizable or suspicious link; ask you for your login information; a post on the homepage feed, which asks for personal information to get paid or win an item;  someone asking you to contact them outside of social media network.

 A set of human-curated words and phrases that violated Terms of Service and Community Guidelines — to identify and remove potentially fraudulent accounts.

 However, the list tended to handle context works rather poorly.
 For instance, while the word “escort” was sometimes associated with prostitution, it was also used in contexts like a “security escort” or “medical escort.”.
 Linkedin identified problematic words responsible for high levels of **false positives** and sampled appropriate accounts from the member base containing these words.
 The accounts were then manually labeled and added to the training set, after which the model was trained and deployed in production.